zamanali23/ZamanAli-Portfolio/index.md

 <img src="images/breast-cancer.jpeg?raw=true"/>

-**Skills Used:** Python, Pandas, SKLearn
+**Skills Used:** Python, Pandas, SKLearn, Seabourn, Logistic Regression

-**Project Objective:** By predicting the bike rental demand in advance from weather forcast, Bike rental company position the bike according to customers' demand resulting in increase in the bike utilization.

- **Quantifiable Results:** We could predict the Bike rentals resulting in 95% acccuracy and 135% increase in Bike utilization.

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+**Project Objective:** Used logistic regression to identify a tumour as malignant or benign based on various attributes

+ **Quantifiable Results:** Calculated Random forest,Adaboost Ensemble model,Bagging classifier model and Gradient Boost classifier model accuracy which was 1.0 in all the models

 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
 - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
 - Explored a machine learning approach to medical diagnosis
-- Calculated Random forest,Adaboost Ensemble model,Bagging classifier model and Gradient Boost classifier model accuracy which was 1.0 in all the models

 ***